aziis98/go-vite-kit/README.md

         A very important file is `backend/routes/router.go` that contains the `HtmlEntrypoints` variable that is used both by the backend and ViteJS to mount HTML entrypoints.

-        When building the frontend ViteJS will call `go run ./cmd/routes` to read the content of this variabile.
+        When building the frontend ViteJS will call `go run ./meta/routes` to read the content of the `HtmlEntrypoints` variable.
 This is also used while developing to let Vite know add all necessary entrypoints to the dev server.

 ## Usage